DeDop/dedop-core/docs/quickstart.rst

 This command should open up a web browser window that displays an interactive *Jupyter Notebook*.
 Also a second terminal window should have opened up.
 This hosts the Jupyter Notebook server process.
-Just close the terminal window, if you no longer require the notebook.
+Just close the terminal window, if you no longer require the Notebook.

-If you like to perform your analysis in batch mode, rater than using the interactive Notebook, you can do so by writing your own analysis script in Python.
+If you like to perform your analysis in batch mode rather than using the interactive Notebook, you can do so by writing your own analysis script in Python.
 An example is given in DeDop's source code repository: `inspect-script.py <https://github.com/DeDop/dedop/blob/master/inspect-script.py>`_.